jconstam/threadtester/README_HEADER.md

 # Requirements
 * A POSIX-compatible system with pthread
-* CMake v2.8 or later
+* CMake 2.8 or later
 * Python 2.7.x
 * NumPy 1.8 or later
+* MatPlotLib 2.2 or later
 * gcc + standard libraries

 # Summary